Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Results

-The resultant operations on the system $S_{12}$ are semi-local in the sense that, even though the subsystems ($S_1$ and $S_2$) ``selectively'' interact with the baths ($B_1$ and $B_2$), the unitary $U$ still allows certain interactions among them with the constraint \eqref{eqmt:slto-commutationTemp}.
-For instance, it allows an energy exchange between the subsystem and bath composites so that

-i.e., \emph{strict weighted-energy conservation}, where $\Delta E_1$ and $\Delta E_2$ are the changes in the energies in the composites $S_1B_1$ and $S_2B_2$ respectively.
-The inverse temperatures $\beta_1$ and $\beta_1$ determine the rate at which the energy will transfer among the composites.
-Thus the condition \eqref{eqmt:slto-commutationTemp} is the generalization of the \emph{first law} for quantum heat engines, and it guarantees strict weighted-energy conservation.
-As it will be clear later, the first law ensures that no work can be created in spontaneous engine operation if the sub-systems $S_1$ and $S_2$ are initially in thermal equilibrium with the baths $B_1$ and $B_2$ respectively.
-Note, the SLTOs converge to the (local) thermal operations that are introduced in the resource theory of quantum states beyond thermal equilibrium presented in \cite{Brandao13, Horodecki13, Brandao15}, when both the baths are of the same temperature, $\beta_1=\beta_2$. \\
+where the thermal states of the baths are denoted by $\gamma_{B_x}=\frac{e^{-\beta_xH_{B_x}}}{\tr [e^{-\beta_xH_{B_x}}]}$ for $x=1,2$. \end{defi} The resultant operations on the system $S_{12}$ are semi-local in the sense that, even though the subsystems ($S_1$ and $S_2$) ``selectively'' interact with the baths ($B_1$ and $B_2$), the unitary $U$ still allows certain interactions among them with the constraints \eqref{eqmt:slto-commutation} and \eqref{eqmt:slto-commutationTemp}.
+It should be noted that the commutation relations \eqref{eqmt:slto-commutation} and \eqref{eqmt:slto-commutationTemp} together constitute the first law for quantum heat engines.
+The relation \eqref{eqmt:slto-commutation} guarantees strict conservation of the total energy $E_{12}=E_1 + E_2$, where $E_1$ and $E_2$ are the energies of the $B_1S_1$ and $B_2S_2$ composites respectively.
+In addition, the relation \eqref{eqmt:slto-commutationTemp} ensures strict conservation of the total weighted-energy $E_{12}^{\beta_1\beta_2}=\beta_1 E_1 + \beta_2 E_2$, and it signifies that any change in (one-shot) entropy of $B_{1}S_1$, due to an exchange of energy between $B_1S_1$ and $B_2S_2$, must be compensated by a counter change in (one-shot) entropy of $B_2S_2$.
+It is interesting to note that the SLTOs converge to the (local) thermal operations that are introduced in the resource theory of quantum states beyond thermal equilibrium presented in \cite{Brandao13, Horodecki13, Brandao15}, when both the baths are of the same temperature, i.e., for $\beta_1=\beta_2$.
+Several useful properties of SLTOs are outlined in the Method.

+The SLTOs can be further generalized with an access to a bipartite catalyst $C_{12}$ composed of two non-interacting subsystems $C_1$ and $C_2$ and the Hamiltonian $H_{C_{12}}=H_{C_1} + H_{C_2}$.
+The $C_1$ is clubbed with the subsystem $S_1$ to form the composite $S_1C_1$.
+Similarly, the $C_2$ is clubbed with the $S_2$ to form $S_2C_2$.
+Then, the composites $S_1C_1$ and $S_2C_2$ interacts with the baths $B_1$ and $B_2$ via semi-local thermal operations.
+Such operations are called catalytic semi-local thermal operations (cSLTOs) that satisfy

+where $\rho_{C_{12}} $ is a state of the catalyst.
+Note, the catalyst remains unchanged before and after the process.
+These catalytic operations form a larger set of thermodynamically allowed operations compared to SLTOs and respect all the properties satisfied by the SLTOs.
+The cSLTOs are the allowed thermodynamic operation in a quantum heat engine and constitute the free operation for the resource theory developed to prove the results presented in this article (see Supplementary Information).